nevermade/jobsity/README.md

 This app was built to read a csv file from a local storage and upload it to a database in snowflake.
 The program will read the file in chunks to overcome memory issues for big files.

-After that it reads the data from there and process the weekly average number of trips for a given region.
+After that, it reads the data from there and process the weekly average number of trips for a given region.
 Note: I've used the shapely library to accomplish this task.

-You can test the app by building the container inside it and following the steps below.
+You can test the app by building the container file inside the project and following the steps mentioned in this section.

-The username and password for snowflake is in the email sent

 [How to use the app](#how-to-use-the-app)

+Note: The username and password for snowflake is in the email that I sent to you

 ## Assumptions and considerations

 * I considered that a trip is inside a polygon if the origin coordinate is in the polygon.

-* The final user has to mount the local path into the container as described on the section below.
+* The final user has to mount the local path into the container and in this path there should be the csv file to be uploaded and the config.json file.

 * Since I am using PySpark this script is scalable for large datasets.

+* There is a video with some details in the resources folder.

-* In the config file there is a "recipient" key where you can set a new email address so the process will send the status of the ingestion process.
+* In the config file there is a "recipient" key where you can set a new email address so the process will send the status of the ingestion to that email.
 This is an example of the email after the process has finished uploading the data to snowflake

 ![email](resources/email_notification.jpg)

 # How it works

-The app needs a config file
+The app needs a config file that is stored on the mounted folder when running the container.

 Here is a diagram of how the app works.